pydata/xarray/doc/io.rst

 supported by netCDF4-python: 'standard', 'gregorian', 'proleptic_gregorian' 'noleap', '365_day', '360_day', 'julian', 'all_leap', '366_day'.

+The automatic decoding of untis like ``'days'`` to ``timedelta64`` is deprecated and will be removed in xarray version 0.11.
+The default behavior will keep the same numeric type of the original data instead of converting to ``timedelta64``.

 By default, xarray uses the 'proleptic_gregorian' calendar and units of the smallest time difference between values, with a reference time of the first time value.